upendrak/quotes/README.md

 > I carefully described to Huxley the shooting of the pollinia in Catasetum, and received for an answer, 'Do you really think I can believe all that?

 Charles Darwin

+---

+> Why should you call me to account for eating decently?

+George Bernard Shaw

+---

+> Just when I discovered the meaning of life, they changed it.

+George Carlin

+---